elaragao/Hands-On-Machine-Learning_Aurlien-Geron/Part I - The Fundamentals of Machine Learning/Chapter 4 - Training Models/README.md

 > [!TIP]
 > How to set the number of iterations?
 If it is too low, it may be far from the ideal solution, if it is too high, it will take a long time.
-One possible solution is to **set a large number of iterations** and stop the algorithm when the gradient vector becomes too small, when the norm becomes smaller than the number $\epsilon $ (the _tolerance_), which occurs when the Gradient Descent reaches **Near Minimum**.
+One possible solution is to **set a large number of iterations** and stop the algorithm when the gradient vector becomes too small, when the norm becomes smaller than the number $\epsilon$ (the _tolerance_), which occurs when the Gradient Descent reaches **Near Minimum**.

 <!-- Nova Seção --> <!-- Nova Seção --> <!-- Nova Seção --> <!-- Nova Seção --> <!-- Nova Seção --> <!-- Nova Seção --> <!-- Nova Seção --> <!-- Nova Seção -->
 <!-- Nova Seção --> <!-- Nova Seção --> <!-- Nova Seção --> <!-- Nova Seção --> <!-- Nova Seção --> <!-- Nova Seção --> <!-- Nova Seção --> <!-- Nova Seção -->